alebairos/chat-app/docs/test_coverage_analysis.md

 - Resource cleanup

 ### Recommendations for Improving Coverage
-1. Add tests for permission denial scenarios
+1. Add tests for network error scenarios
 2. Implement tests for resource cleanup
 3. Add more edge case tests for error conditions
 4. Add tests for concurrent operations